 The Heteroscodra maculata is known in the hobby under a few different names.
 The most common ones are Togo Starburst Tarantula, Togo Starburst Baboon Tarantula, and Ornamental Baboon Tarantula.

 Out of all these names, she’s most commonly called Ornamental Baboon Tarantula for her incredible color pattern and location on trees.
 Since this is the name most commonly used for this species, that’s what we’ll refer to her as in the article.

 This spider is mainly found in Togo and Ghana, but she’s also seen in Benin, Nigeria, Cameroon, and Congo.

-The Ornamental Baboon Tarantula has incredible white, brown, and black patterns all over her body that work as camouflage over the trees.
+The Ornamental Baboon Tarantula has incredible white, brown, and black patterns all over her body.
+She’s not the most colorful or flashy spider, but that’s on purpose because her patterns and colors work as camouflage over the trees.